themanyone/whisper_dictation/README.md

 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel python3-tkinter python3-devel xdotool
 ```

-Install `torch` for the chat server, but not in the same conda or venv virtual environment as `whisper_dictation`.
+Install `torch` for the chat server.
+But do not install it in the same conda or venv virtual environment as `whisper_dictation`.
 Or use your main python installation.
-It downgrades nvidia-cudnn-cu11 to an incompatible version.
-Then you will have to run `pip install --upgrade nvidia-cudnn-cu11` from within the virtual environment.
+If you install it in the same virtual environment, it downgrades `nvidia-cudnn-cu11` to an incompatible version.
+Then you will have to run `pip install --upgrade nvidia-cudnn-cu11` from within the virtual environment to make `whisper-jax` work again.
 This difficulty might be addressed in another update.
-Or you can build it from source.
-But for now we will use conda or venv to keep things separate.
+Or you can try building `torch` from source.
+But for now it's much easier to use conda or venv to keep things separate.

-We got the commands to install jax for GPU(CUDA) [from here](https://jax.readthedocs.io/en/latest/index.html).
+The commands to install jax for GPU(CUDA) are copied [from here](https://jax.readthedocs.io/en/latest/index.html).

 Install [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) and make sure the examples work.